teambit/docs/docs/versioning/01-overview.md

 - Setting a version of the component.
 - Automatically tag other components in the workspace that depend on that component.

-> Versioned components can be exported to remote scopes for other teams to use.
-[Learn more](TODO).

 ## Versioning and CI

 We recommend tagging new versions after a proper PR flow for a code change via Git.
 Then, when a new code is merged, run the `tag` operation as part of your workspace CI automation.